What Laws and Regulations Must Truck Drivers Follow in North Carolina?

 If you have a case and decide to hire us, our team is dedicated and prepared to be the aggressive advocate you need.

-North Carolina truck accidents are dangerous.
+Truck accidents are dangerous.
 Accidents involving trucks are often serious due to the enormous weight and size of the trucks.
 The injuries caused by these crashes can be life-threatening and life-altering.
 In some cases, the accident is caused by the truck driver or truck company’s negligence.

 “This settlement changed me and my family’s lives.”